harpreetkaur07-coder/Induction-2025/README.md

 Dr Parminder Singh - He mentor us to have big dreams ,work hard and then we will be truly successfull in achieving our goals.

-Mr.Ashok Singla (Finical Advisor) - He vanished the stress of money by telling about
+Mr.Ashok Singla (Finical Advisor) - He vanished the stress of money by telling about Vidya Laxmi scheme provides education loan up-to 4 lakh.
+He also explains about  how to apply for loan and what are cretiras to get loan.
+Its very helpful session which gives strength to economically weak students to study without taking much stress about finances.

+Dr. Rakesh Kumar (1991 batch) , ADC of Ludhiana address students and motivats to work hard these four years.
+He also share his own wonderful experience in this collage.

+Then all CS students were taken to visit Computer Science Department were we will be going to spend our upcoming years.
+There we explore different class rooms and well equipped labs.

+I feel blessed to be the part of GNDEC family where brains are sharped and provide a route to achieve our goals and be successful in our life.
+Here we gets wonderful opportunity to create new ideas and innovations.

 ## Day 2
 ### 1 August 2025
 The wonderful day starts by  calling Buddy4study team to tell all the students about Satya Scholarship scheme and they gave their precious time to complete our registration.